 Chesterfield County Public Schools is an award-winning school system in central Virginia.
 Over the past several years, like many other districts around the country, they’ve been working to upgrade their classrooms with 1:1 technology initiatives.

 The district’s IT team knew carts would be an important part of the equation.
-Initially, they were drawn to LocknCharge Carrier Carts.
+Initially, they were drawn to LocknCharge Carrier Carts, designed for classroom Chromebook storage.
 Though solidly designed, and easy to maneuver, the Carrier was not the right fit.
 Literally.
 The top-sliding lid was not getting used as a work surface, so was instead just getting in the way in small classroom spaces.
 They went looking for a cart with a smaller footprint.

 After some research, the team was drawn to another manufacturer’s cart that offered the lure of easy wiring.
 Each slot had a one-foot dongle for attaching multiple device types to the same power source.
 Then, when tips of chargers became damaged – as they inevitably do – the tech team would only have to replace that dongle, leaving the rest of the cord untouched in the backside of the cart.
 Sounds great, right?
 One problem: USB-C standards were updated and the carts were not – they were blowing up system boards.
 So the search for the perfect carts continued.

 After firsthand experience with a variety of different makes and models, the IT department knew exactly what they were looking for.
 They found it with LocknCharge Joey Carts.
 Available in 30 or 40 device capacities with signature LocknCharge quality, the Joey had been newly redesigned in response to the evolving needs of classrooms just like those of Chesterfield County.

 Both sides of the double-door lid fold all the way down when open to give 360° access to the top-loading cart.
 It’s simple, but makes a big difference in a crowded classroom.

 Easy to Wire & Manage Cables